Azure-Samples/cosmos-aks-samples/Bicep/README.md

 7. A Key Vault to store secure keys
 8. A Log Analytics Workspace (optional)

+You can configure the Azure Cosmos DB account to:

+1. Allow access only from a specific subnet of a virtual network (VNET) or make it accessible from any source.
+2. Authorize request accompanied by a valid authorization token or restrict access using RBAC and Managed Identity.

+This deployment uses the following best practices to enhance security of the Azure Cosmos DB account

+1. Limits access to the subnet by [configuring a virtual network service endpoint](https://docs.microsoft.com/azure/cosmos-db/how-to-configure-vnet-service-endpoint).
+2. Set disableLocalAuth = true in the databaseAccount resource to [enforce RBAC as the only authentication method](https://docs.microsoft.com//azure/cosmos-db/how-to-setup-rbac#disable-local-auth).

+Refer to the comments in Bicep\modules\cosmos\cosmos.bicep, and Bicep\modules\vnet\vnet.bicep files and edit these files as required to remove the above mentioned restrictions.

 ## Deploy infrastructure with Bicep

 **1. Clone the repository**